Gaudel’s Miscellany

 TiledArray

-Contributing developer on TiledArray, the massively-parallel block-sparse distributed tensor framework that backs SeQuant’s runtime.
-Extended its operation basis to support tensor-of-tensor data structures (outer-only, inner-only, and mixed contractions; TT×T and TT×TT products; full TT dot products), enabling block-wise compression and PNO-like local-correlation methods.
+Contributing developer on TiledArray, the massively-parallel block-sparse distributed tensor framework.
+Extended its operation basis to support tensor-of-tensor data structures, enabling block-wise compression and PNO-like local-correlation methods.

 Experience